felixthiele/felixthiele.github.io/content/about/index.en.md

 layout: simple
 ---

+**Hello and welcome to my personal website! :wave:**

+I'm Felix - IT Consultant, Software Architect and Team Lead from Cologne, Germany.
-During my computer science studies, I entered the field of IT consulting, accumulating 10 years of diverse experience in various roles within consulting projects.
-My expertise spans from Java and Javascript development, Requirements and Usability Engineering, to IT architecture and project management.
-I have predominantly served clients in the insurance and healthcare sectors.
+During my computer science studies at the Technical University of Munich, I entered the field of IT consulting and have since gained over 10 years of experience in various roles within consulting projects.

-Today, my focus at [INNOQ](https://www.innoq.com/en/) revolves around large IT architectures, organizational architecture, platforms, technology strategy and a lot of communication.
-I enjoy hands-on development in the Java & Javascript universe, deploying OCI containers in Kubernetes and OpenShift, and ensuring smooth automation.
+My expertise spans software development, mainly in Java and TypeScript, requirements and usability engineering, IT architecture, and project management.
+I have primarily worked with clients in the insurance and healthcare sectors.

+Currently, I am a Senior Consultant at [INNOQ](https://www.innoq.com/en/), where I help clients with their IT architecture, organizational structures, platforms, and technology strategy.